LebCit/bsWalker.js/README.md

 );
 ```

-An example of a Fixed top Responsive Navbar that automatically collapses at the lg (large) breakpoint **should mostly** look like this :
+An example of a Fixed top Responsive Navbar that automatically collapses at the lg (large) breakpoint
+**SHOULD mostly** look like this :

 ```html
 <nav id="mainNav" class="navbar navbar-expand-lg navbar-light fixed-top" role="navigation">